Weliwita Sri Sanghikarama Tampita Viharaya (වැලිවිට ශ්රී සාංඝිකාරාම ටැම්පිට විහාරය)

 Loading...

-Weliwita Sri Sanghikaramaya is an important temple to Buddhists due to its connection to the Weliwita Saranankara Sangaraja Thero who was instrumental in the Buddhist revival in the country during the reign of king Keerthi Sri Rajasinghe (1747 – 1781) when the Buddhism had deteriorated to a level that the country couldn’t even ordain priest.
+Weliwita Sri Sanghikaramaya is an important temple to Buddhists due to its connection to the Weliwita Saranankara Sangaraja Thero who was instrumental in the Buddhist revival in the country during the reign of King Keerthi Sri Rajasinghe (1747 – 1781) when the Buddhism had deteriorated to a level that the country couldn’t even ordain a priest.

-The Tampita Viharaya at the Weliwita Sri Sanghikaramaya consist of the Tampita Viharaya itself and a Hevisi Mandapaya in front of it.
+The Tampita Viharaya at the Weliwita Sri Sanghikaramaya consists of the Tampita Viharaya itself and a Hevisi Mandapaya in front of it.
 Both these structures are built on a 1 foot 6 inch high raised platform.

 1. Godapola